What are the Different Types of Jobs in the Private Sector?

 In most economies, there are two types of employment: public and private.
 Any job that is not directly related to the government can be found in the private sector.
 There are many different types of private sector jobs, ranging from venture capital to restaurant work.

 Many private-sector jobs involve the movement and trade of goods.
-Due to the preference of many governments for free market systems, businesses that deal with financial and monetary transactions are usually run private citizens rather than the government.
+Due to the preference of many governments for free market systems, businesses that deal with financial and monetary transactions are usually run by private citizens rather than by the government.
 In the private sectors of large economies, retail stores, supermarkets, and restaurants all provide millions of jobs.
-Furthermore, jobs in these institutions range from the kid at the check-out counter to the entire franchise’s Chief Executive Officer; as long as the business is essentially owned and operated private citizens, it is considered a provider of private sector jobs.
+Furthermore, jobs in these institutions range from the kid at the check-out counter to the entire franchise’s Chief Executive Officer; as long as the business is essentially owned and operated by private citizens, it is considered a provider of private sector jobs.

 Employers in the private sector include businesses that provide certain public services.
 This could include car repair shops, house painters, beauty salons, or even non-school employees tutoring students after school.
 Jobs in the private sector that provide services are frequently confused with jobs in the public sector, such as fire departments, law enforcement, and public schools.
-In general, private-sector service providers charge customers directly for their services, whereas public-sector service providers are funded the government and do not charge citizens.
+In general, private-sector service providers charge customers directly for their services, whereas public-sector service providers are funded by the government and do not charge citizens.

 Private or parochial schools are generally permitted in areas where private or parochial education is permitted.
 Due to the fact that these schools are essentially businesses rather than public institutions, they may have very different educational standards and hiring practices.
 For example, some private schools will hire vocational teachers, such as music or drama teachers, based on their skills and experience rather than their teaching credentials.
 Private-sector educational jobs can be a good way to gain teacher training while still pursuing a teaching credential.

 Not every job in the private sector is a profit-making venture.
 As long as their operations meet applicable standards, many privately owned charities and foundations can apply for non-profit status.
 Organizations in the private sector that focus on social change, environmental awareness, community improvement, or charity work can do amazing things for the public.
-Privately owned non-profits are not subject to the changing whims of political powers and can continue to do their work regardless of changes in governmental administration because they are funded donors and owners rather than the government.
+Privately owned non-profits are not subject to the changing whims of political powers and can continue to do their work regardless of changes in governmental administration because they are funded by donors and owners rather than the government.